The rockets stopped

 Arendt is a courageous thinker who is not easily frightened by the cards dealt by reality.
 Surely it is not a desirable condition for Jews, or any human group for that matter, to live in a state of perpetual guardedness, on the cusp of existential disaster, the way Israelis are required to do.
-But, she says, this is the price payed for the loss of the condition of defenceless victimhood.
+But, she says, this is the price paid for the loss of the condition of defenceless victimhood.
 In a way, once Israel has lost its victim status, it has also lost what Bertrand Russell called the fallacious claim to the superior virtue of the oppressed.

 Saturday, July 11, 2009

 Choosing a Jew because he is Jewish, torturing a Jew day and night for 24 days while purportedly negotiating for ransom, seeing a young man reduced to nothing, beating him, starving him, tormenting him--or knowing about it and not tipping off the police--letting the whole mess degenerate, preparing the creature to be finished off by Fofana…well, in the eyes of the court, it’s no big thing.

 The accomplices were at home in their banlieue, at home as the verdict was pronounced, and it looks like they will be at home in jail.
 Youssouf Fofana, who shouted Allahu Akhbar at the first hearing, repeatedly insulted the victim’s family, and proudly admitted he stabbed Ilan five times, poured flammable liquid over him, and set him on fire, will have endless opportunities in prison to exercise his charismatic charm and train new barbarians.